RogerOrRobert/Keep-Alive-Project/README.md

 ## Usage

-Access the web interface by navigating to `http://localhost:<PORT>` in your web browser, where `<PORT>` is the specified port in your pm2 ecosystem configuration.
+Access the web interface by navigating to `http://localhost:<PORT>` in your web browser, where `<PORT>` is the specified port in the pm2 ecosystem configuration.

 The interface displays a table with information about each container and miner.
 You can perform various actions, such as starting, stopping, and restarting containers.
 Additionally, you can save the current configuration and enable/disable individual containers.